piclas-framework/reggie2.0/README.md

 ### Ruff configuration

-Ruff's configuration is managed through the `.ruff.toml` file in the project root and specifies linting rules, checks, excludes, etc. When ignoring specific rules, please include a short description of the rule.
-This helps other developers understand which rules are ignored specifically and enables others to check if some rules might be necessary with new changes.
+Ruff's configuration is managed through the `pyproject.toml` file in the project root and specifies linting rules, checks, excludes, etc.

 To suppress a violation inline, Ruff uses a `noqa` system similar to Flake8.
 To ignore an individual violation, add `# noqa: {code}` to the end of the line, like so:
 ```